X0lik/igs_fix/README.md

-# What What does this script do
+# What does this script do
 This a small script to fix error with IGS jobs compatibility for SUP gamemode

 # Installation